Cono52/propito/README.md

-wanted to not have to go to website to get results for some more specific properties. used it to send me emails by running hosting on glitch and tiggering an endpoint via external cron service...until it got baned :)
+Wanted to not have to go to proptery websites to get results for some more specific properties.

+Had it to send me emails by running hosting on glitch.io and tiggering an endpoint via external cron service...until glitch shut it down :)